Two killed in Waldorf car accident

-At 12:54 p.m., officers responded to the area of Poplar Hill Road near Dr. Samuel Mudd Road for the report of a motor vehicle crash involving two vehicles.
+At 12:54 p.m. on Wednesday, Sept.
+9, officers responded to the area of Poplar Hill Road near Dr. Samuel Mudd Road for the report of a motor vehicle crash involving two vehicles.
 A preliminary investigation found that the driver of a Chevrolet Impala was traveling southbound on Poplar Hill Road when the operator lost control, crossed the double yellow lane markings and struck a Lexus SUV.

 The SUV was traveling northbound on Poplar Hill Road at the time of the crash.
 A passenger in the Impala, Andre Alonso Harris, 20, of Hyattsville, was pronounced deceased on the scene.
 The three other people in the Impala had critical injuries and were transported to a local hospital.
 The driver of the Impala, Demetrius Phillips, 20, of Brandywine, was pronounced deceased a short time later.